Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 In the A / B / C stages, the business focus is on growing, and that’s when the investors are mostly interested in the product’s ability to scale and adapt quickly.

-In the C / D stages it is all about expanding and maturing.
-Investors are looking for an exit or an IPO and they will be mostly interested in maintainability and compliance.
+In the C / D stages, it is all about expanding and maturing.
+Investors are looking for an exit or an IPO and they will be most interested in maintainability and compliance.

 Architecture & Infrastructure

 Prior to technical due diligence, your company needs to be well prepared to present and describe your technology.
 Things such as documentation, architectural charts, scalability, performance indicators, etc.

 The scope of documentation will depend on the business area and on the funding stage, and who is reviewing it of course.

 You also need to be able to explain how your technology/product/service compares to what your competitor is offering.

 When it comes to infrastructure, crucial things that need to be well explained include programming languages, app servers, databases, and all other technologies that compose your product.